We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Comforters and duvets are fairly similar.
 Duvets generally contain a fill of natural or alternative down that’s loosely packed for a fluffier look and feel.
 While duvets with heavier fill make great bedding options for colder climates, hot sleepers may sleep better under a more lightweight duvet.

 This down-alternative option from Purple, the company known for the Purple Mattress, comes in two weights.
-Reviewers say the lightweight duvet is a perfect weight for those looking to sleep cool.
+Reviewers say the lightweight option is the best duvet for hot sleepers.

 This duvet may also work well for couples who sleep at different temperatures.
-One reviewer, who called this duvet “the greatest blanket [they] have,” says it keeps them cool and their husband “toasty warm.”
 A few reviewers say this duvet crinkles slightly due to the fill, but most people don’t seem bothered.

 While some reviewers mention putting this duvet through the wash, keep in mind that it’s labeled as dry clean only.
 Machine washing the duvet may void the 30-night sleep trial.